as8878/BuyNest/README.md

-# BuyNest
+# E-commerce-Complete-Jetpack-Compose-UI
-This app is developed using new Android Libary Jetpack Compose.
+This E-commerce was developed by new Android Libary Jetpack Compose.
 This porject was manily build for implementing the core concenpt of Jetpak Compose with cool animations.
 Here I have used Google Suggested pattern & try to follow the Best Practices such as:

 1. Clearn Architecture
 2. Nested NavController with a single NavHost.